MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-receive-data.md

    ![Trigger snapshot](./media/receive-data/trigger-snapshot.png "Trigger snapshot")

-1. When the last run status is *successful*, go to target data store to view the received data.
+1. When the last run status is *successful*, go to the target data store to view the received data.
 Select **Datasets**, and click on the link in the Target Path.

    ![Consumer datasets](./media/receive-data/consumer-datasets.png "Consumer dataset mapping")